 Along with the information detailed above we will also need:

-- One piece of identification for each executor or next of kin;
+- Proof of identity and proof of address for each executor or next of kin;

 - A notice of withdrawal form for each account.
 This must detail how you want to receive the funds once the account is closed.
 You can request a form by calling 0121 557 2551, completing our online form of visiting your local branch.
 Each notice will need to be signed by all executors or next of kin; and